faderer/heimdall/README.md

 # heimdall
 This repository is a decentralized access control system for off-chain service supporting fair access and policy confidentiality.
+## Structure
+- `GC` contains the garbled circuit module.
+    - `yao` contains the yao's garbled circuit implementation.
+    - `ot` contains the oblivious transfer implementation.
+    - `utils` contains the utility functions for socket communication and prime calculation.
+- `circuits` contains the garbled circuits.
+- `PVTSS` contains the pvss and tlp module.
+- `ZK` contains the zero-knowledge proof circuit.
+- `VE` contains the verifiable encryption module.
+- `FE` contains the functional encryption module.
+- `JWT` contains the JSON Web Token module.
+- `data` contains the plaintext and ciphertext data owned by the service provider.
 ## How to build
 This project is built using Rust, Python and Circom in Linux system.
 The following instructions will guide you through the installation of the necessary dependencies.
 ### Installing dependency